-Recent season highlights include the title role of Ariadne auf Naxos as a guest artist with Indiana University, Berta in Il barbiere di Siviglia with Sugar Creek Opera, Ariadne auf Naxos and Catán’s Florencia en el Amazonas, both with the A.J.
+Recent season highlights: Isabela in La Hija de Rappaccini with Chicago Opera Theater, Giorgetta in Il Tabarro with Opera Festival of Chicago, soprano soloist in Beethoven’s 9th Symphony and Mother in Hänsel und Gretel with Oregon Symphony, the title role of Tosca with New Jersey Festival Orchestra, the title role of Ariadne auf Naxos as a guest artist with Indiana University, Berta in Il barbiere di Siviglia with Sugar Creek Opera, the title roles of Ariadne auf Naxos and Catán’s Florencia en el Amazonas, both with the A.J.
 Fletcher Opera Institute, and Leonore* in the Princeton Festival’s production of Fidelio.

 Ms. Schuler was nominated as finalist for the 2019 Richard Tucker Career Grant, she was the second place winner in the 2019 Classical Singer Competition, first place winner of the 2018 Lyra New York International Vocal Competition, a semi-finalist in the 2017 Premier Opera Foundation International Vocal Competition, a semi-finalist in Shreveport Opera’s 2017 Mary Jacobs Smith Competition, a finalist in the 2017 Marcello Giordani International Voice Competition, and first place winner in the 2016 Heafner–Williams Vocal Competition.